mefengl/note-faroe/README.md

 This is not a full authentication backend (Auth0, Supabase, etc) nor a full identity provider (KeyCloak, etc).
 It is specfically designed to only handle the backend logic for email and password authentication.
 Faroe does not provide session management, frontend UI, or OAuth integration.

-Faro is written in GO and uses SQLite as its database.
+Faroe is written in GO and uses SQLite as its database.

 Licensed under the MIT license.